Nastassja Kinski: Early life

-Kinski was born in West Berlin as Nastassja Aglaia Nakszynski.
-She is the daughter of renowned German actor Klaus Kinski and his second wife, actress Ruth Brigitte Tocki.
+Born Nastassja Aglaia Nakszynski in West Berlin.
+She is the daughter of German actor Klaus Kinski and his second wife, actress Ruth Brigitte Tocki.
 She is of partial Polish descent, for her grandfather Bruno Nakszynski was a Germanized ethnic Pole.
 Kinski has two half-siblings: Pola and Nikolai Kinski.
 Her parents divorced in 1968.
 After the age of 10, Kinski rarely saw her father.
 Her young mother struggled financially to support them; they eventually lived in a commune in Munich.

 In a 1999 interview, Kinski denied that her father had molested her as a child, but said he had abused her "in other ways".
 In 2013, when interviewed about the allegations of sexual abuse made by her half-sister Pola Kinski, she confirmed that he attempted this with her, but did not succeed.
 She said, "He was no father.
 Ninety-nine percent of the time I was terrified of him.
 He was so unpredictable that the family lived in constant terror."
 When asked what she would say to him now, if she had the chance, she replied, "I would do anything to put him behind bars for life.
 I am glad he is no longer alive."